Mishra-Shobhit/Frontend/README.md

 # Frontend
-this is my Git repositary
+this is my first Git repositary.